 Create Bucket Help Cancel

 BUCKET NAME

 fastly-bucket

 STORAGE TIER

-Storage tier for a bucket can storage tier in which a bucket • ig creation.
-Once set, you cannot change the
+Storage tier for a bucket can only be specified during creation.
+Once set, you cann storage tier in which a bucket resides. ot change the

 STANDARD

 ARCHIVE

-OBJECT EVENTS (i)
+OBJECT EVENTS $(i)$

 EMIT OBJECT EVENTS

 OBJECT VERSIONING (i)

 ENABLE OBJECT VERSIONING

-ENCRYPTION ENCRYPT USING ORACLE MANA- Leaves all encryption-related matter

-ENCRYPT USING CUSTOMER-MA Requires a valid key from a vault to NAGED KEYS arn More)
+ENCRYPT USING ORACLE MANAGED KEYS Leaves all encryption-related matters to Oracle.
+ENCRYPT USING CUSTOMER-MANAGED KEYS Requires a valid key from a vault that you have access to.
+(Learn More)

 TAGS

-Tagging is a metadata system tenancy.
-Tags are composed - -
+Tagging is a metadata system that allows you to organize and track resources with tenancy.
+Tags are composed of keys and values that can be attached to resources · 1

 Learn more about tagging

 TAG NAMESPACE TAG KEY VALUE

 None (add a free-form 🗘 ×

-+ Additional Tag
++ $A$ Additional Tag

 Create Bucket Cancel